New Quarter of Tefillah!

 We heard from some of you that it is helpful to get an email from the school confirming when your student is marked late to school – so we are going to bring back that system of communication.
 As a reminder, after 8 tardies/absences each quarter from Tefillah, students may be denied credit for tefillah and will have to remediate this graduation requirement.

-Creativity & Connection (Ms. Hunt & Ms. Lichtenstein):
+Creativity & Connection (Ms. Hunt)

 Join a relaxing walk around the neighborhood, followed by a short stretch before class.
 If you are looking for morning movement before the school day begins then this would be a great fit!

-Reading Time (Ms. Beck & Ms. Siegel):
+Reading Time (Ms. Beck and Mr. White)

-Shacharit with Mechitza (Rabbi Brick, Ms. Gluck):
+Shacharit with Mechitza (Rabbi Brick and Ms. Gluck)

 This is a participatory prayer group using a traditional Jewish prayer text.
 Students pray in separate-gendered seating and are led by a Shaliach Tzibur.
 Students wear Tefillin and read from the Torah on Mondays, Thursdays, and more!
 Students learn how to navigate the siddur and become acquainted with traditional Jewish rituals surrounding prayer and are also given the opportunity to share their own learning and inspiration with the Minyan.
 A Women’s Tefillah is offered weekly.

-Yoga-Inspired Stretching (Student-led, Ms. Rubin):
+Yoga Inspired Stretching (Student-led, Ms. Rubin)

 A great way to start your day is with gentle stretching, deep breathing, and invigorating relaxation (an oxymoron? come see how it’s not!)
 We’ll stretch our muscles, relax, and ease into our school day.

-Egalitarian (Liberal) Shacharit (Ms. Alouf):
+Egalitarian Shacharit (Ms. Rabinowitz and Ms. Alouf)